-I’m Tommy Head, Founder and CEO of Childhood Cancer Society, a 501 (c)(3) non-profit organization.
+I’m Tommy Head, Founder and CEO of Childhood Cancer Society, a volunteer-run 501 (c)(3) non-profit organization.
 From a young age I have always felt a strong motivation to help people.
 Your visiting our website shows me that you are the same and I welcome your support.

 When I was seven, Fate dealt me what felt like my first real test in life.
 All of a sudden, I began bruising very easily.
 My arms, shins and legs all started to develop bruises without any clear source of injury.
 After a battery of tests, I was diagnosed with a severely low platelet count, which is indicative of leukemia.
 For several months my platelet count was watched.
 As it continued to plummet I was unable to participate in many activities that other kids my age enjoyed.
 Doctors thought that I might have leukemia, but after a series of tests and weekly blood-work we discovered that I had ITP (Idiopathic Thrombocytopenic Purpura) which simply stated, is an unknown reason for the platelet count to drop.
 Although thankful that I did not have leukemia, my family’s worries were not put to rest.
 With no known treatment, my parents and I felt helpless.
-Given this new health issue my activities were severely limited, which would be difficult for any seven-year-old kid.
+Given this new health issue my physical activities were severely limited, which would be difficult for any seven-year-old kid.
 Luckily, I have great parents who have supported me in everything that I do.
 I know this support was a major contributing factor in my recovery.

 From the age of seven until about twelve I made regular visits to Hackensack Hospital to get blood-work, and would see many of the pediatric oncology patients and their families.
 These kids were my age (some even younger) and were fighting for their lives.
 Seeing the test of faith that these families endured made me mature in ways that are difficult to articulate.
 I watched fathers shaving their heads for their four-year-old sons and mothers weeping privately so as to keep a brave face for their child.
 Needless to say, emotions ran high, and the impact of these courageous families has continued to motivate me to this day.